 We use an Amazon Kid’s Tablet that I can set parental controls to only allow audiobook access on a kid account.
 I do just that!

 He thinks he’s getting a tablet, while he’s really getting an audiobook online read aloud for kids device only!
-It’s worked for us for three years and he’s listened to so many audiobooks through this device.
+It’s worked for us for four years and he’s listened to so many audiobooks through this device.

-He also uses these Bluetooth headphones that work with his tablet or any other wifi device.
+Both my kids use these Bluetooth headphones that work with his tablet or any other wifi device.

 If you don’t want to do a tablet, there are tons of ways to listen to audiobooks.